JaroslavTulach/netbeans-html4j/examples/jsonparse/README.md

 [jsonparse:1234]      [total]:  99,387.28 ms
 ```
 In less than two minutes a fully optimized native binary representing your Java
-application has been prepared for you.
+application is prepared for you.
 It contains a JSON parser and can be
 tested via Maven or invoked directly:
 ```bash
 $ mvn -q exec:exec@test-binary